|

 outspoken younger ones and some gentlemen too gentle for

+the taste of the times.
 These days standing up for your values won’t lead

 to being burned at the stake, although it could get you